syntheticsam/twitch-countdown/README.md

 # Twitch Word Ban
+# When the countdown ends a tone will play
 If a banned word is detected on a twitch channel chat some time will be added.

 Also I spelt the link wrong lol

-When the coundown ends a tone will play!

 # How to run!